 -> Pros and cons of an etsy shop

 4. Raghaus ($300K/year)

 Markus Hartel (from Newburgh, New York, USA) started Raghaus about 8 years ago.

 Hi there!
 My name is Markus Hartel and I started Raghaus Studios, a boutique letterpress print shop and graphic design studio five years ago after moving to a new domicile with nothing but a dream, no customers, and little cash in my pocket.

 The Raghaus product line includes irreverent beverage coasters, fun comment cards, rad stash boxes and the latest addition to my portfolio are motivational candles.

-Cinquanta Cox-Smith (from Killeen, TX, USA) started *Cinquanta Cox-Smith * almost 13 years ago.
+Cinquanta Cox-Smith (from Killeen, TX, USA) started *Cinquanta Cox-Smith * over 13 years ago.

 Hey, y’all I’m Cinquanta Cox-Smith I hate putting myself in a box, but If I had to explain what I do: I’m a Multipreneur.
 (Author, Podcaster, and Entrepreneur) I’ve been helping entrepreneurs start an EASY Print On Demand side hustle from anywhere for about 3 years now.
 I’m originally from a small town in South Carolina called Georgetown.
 It’s historic in many ways, especially for the Geechee Gullah culture.
 I’m an Army Veteran and my Husband (Shawn) is an active-duty soldier.
 We have 2 kids Kyree (15) and Sharye (12).
 Let’s not forget about our dog ChuChu.
 He's most definitely the star of this show.